Mbappe joins 100 club as France runs riot

-France made the trip south of the border on the back of slumping to just its second defeat since March 2018, but made light work of Andorra on Wednesday (AEST).
+France made the trip south of the border on the back of slumping to just its second defeat since March 2018, but made light work of Andorra on Wednesday (NZST).

 Mbappe's deft chip got things started early on, with maiden international goals from Wissam Ben Yedder and Florian Thauvin putting France 3-0 up by half-time.